Home > Blog Posts > The Six Best Budgeting Apps You Should Download!

 Managing your personal finances can get stressful.
 To get the phone in your pocket to start paying itself off, here are six of the best apps for managing your budget and meeting your saving goals.

 Goodbudget, or formally known as Easy Envelope Budget Aid, is a money management app that uses the good old-fashioned envelope budgeting system.
 This simple technique allows you to assign a particular amount of money to particular causes, for example $300 to groceries or $140 to transport.
-If you are on Centrelink income, get a loan for Centerlink from Jacaranda Finance.

-The free version allows you to create 10 envelopes and share across 2 devices, but you’ll have to pay if you want more envelopes and share across additional devices.
+The free version allows you to create 10 envelopes and share across 2 devices, but you’ll have to pay if you want more envelopes and to share across additional devices.

-The main function of the app is about making a budget, and sticking to it by just inputting what you spent.
+The main function of the app is about making a budget, and sticking to it by just inputting what you spend.
 It has a daily breakdown, which allows you to see how much you have to spend, this week, or month.

 Pennies uses colour coding to indicate when you need to slow down, or if you’re fine with spending.
 When you spend minimally over the day, a pleasing green colour is used.
 A big purchase and it could push you straight into the red.

 Need cash now and don’t have time to budget?

 The best budgeting apps in the world may be of little use if you find yourself short of money and needing it immediately.
 If you find yourself in this position, a short-term personal loan from Jacaranda Finance may be able to help you.
 If you apply during AEST business hours, you could have an outcome on your application in as little as 60 minutes*.